vidhij9/TraitorTrack/BUG_REPORT_AND_FIXES.md

-# TraceTrack Bug Report and Load Management Analysis
+# TraitorTrack Bug Report and Load Management Analysis
 **Date:** October 24, 2025
 **Status:** ✅ Fixed

 ## Executive Summary
-Comprehensive analysis of TraceTrack application revealed **4 critical bugs** and **5 load management concerns**.
+Comprehensive analysis of TraitorTrack application revealed **4 critical bugs** and **5 load management concerns**.
 All bugs have been fixed and load management recommendations documented.

 ---